Why we perform serial 12-lead ECGs on patients with signs consistent with ACS

 Others might joke that the paramedics caused the heart attack by making the patient speak to his wife!
 The bottom line from both a patient care perspective and risk management perspective is that this patient was fast-tracked to the cardiac cath lab with an excellent door-to-balloon time, which is a lot better than returning to a patient in cardiac arrest!

-Next month we'll discuss which patients should be screened with a prehospital 12-lead ECG.
+Read about which patients should be screened with a prehospital 12-lead ECG.

 Join the discussion